jimporter/bfg9000/doc/environment-vars.md

 Default: `patchelf`
 {: .subtitle}

 *Linux-only*.
-The command to use when patching an ELF files rpaths for installation.
+The command to use when patching an ELF file's rpath for installation.

 ### *SETENV*